mariusepi/Ghost2Git/README.md

 ## No co-authoring

 Where both Ghost and this script fall short is in allowing for multi-author posts, such that co-authors can appear in the post byline and the like.
 For the time being, if there are more than author, we will have to list the co-authors manually at the beginning of the article.

+## Auxiliary database

+The auxiliary SQLite database named GGlink.db in this solution has the following structure:

+Table: hashes

+Fields:
+    hid (INTEGER)
+    hslug (TEXT)
+    hash (TEXT)
+    status (TEXT)

+A handy tool to edit SQLite database is a graphical environment is http://sqlitebrowser.org